Exploring the Biblical meaning of 'Loving Our Neighbors’

 Under Mosaic law, land lost by poor families was only restored every half-century.

-Years later we attended a similar church which contained a "who’s who" of its community: the city’s leading female TV news anchor; the founders of a grocery store chain; two auto dealership owners; a president of the American Association of Trial Lawyers; a network soap opera star; a prime-time TV child star; a Miss South Carolina; a Miss Georgia; and hundreds of teachers, lawyers, and other professionals.
+Years later we attended a similar church which contained a "who’s who" of its community: the city’s leading female TV news anchor; the founders of a grocery store chain; two auto dealership owners; a president of the American Association of Trial Lawyers; a network soap opera star; a prime-time TV child star; a former state library association pesident (me); a Miss South Carolina; a Miss Georgia; and hundreds of teachers, lawyers, and other professionals.

 When God "puts the answer in the mail," do we deliver it?

-Months after our assistant pastors had prayed about a need, an old friend told them God had dealt with him to send them money.
+Our assistant pastors once prayed for help with a need.
+Nothing happened.
+Months later, an old friend told them God had dealt with him at that time to send them money.
 "But," he said, "I didn’t do it."

 God often sends the answers to others’ prayers through us.
-He gives us freedom to deliver those answers, or not.
+He gives us freedom to deliver those answers: on time, late, or not at all.

 After seeing horrendous suffering in a children’s cancer center in Mulago, Uganda, David Kuo was "virtually unable to pray."
 But later, during a round of chemotherapy for his own brain tumor, he found himself talking to God again.
 "I asked God why it happened.
 Why he let it happen.
 Whether it was worth even talking to him.
 I asked him how he could allow that suffering."